dimahvatit/crypto-app/README.md

 # CrApp (Crypto app :))

-Simple crypto info app made with redux-toolkit and using some public crypto and news APIs.
+Informational cryptocurrency app built with React, redux-toolkit with some additional libraries and using a third party API.

 link: https://coinfo-dimahvatit.netlify.app/